LOADING ...

 called round like a ball

-When that was finished we would use the
+When that was we would use the time

-on the session to record three of my songs
+left on the session to record of my songs

-He told me that the top pedal player at the time,
+He told me that the top steel player at the time,

-This would give us a Nashville session of demos
+This would us a Nashville recorded session of demos

-And with help, it seemed that a few pieces of the puzzle
+And with Milton's help, it that a few pieces of the puzzle

 I saw as my future, to be finally fitting together

-for me at the Admiral's Corner or the department at
+for me at the Admiral's or the electrical department at

 Alabhama [?] company

-So as Mark said, I was ready to light out into the territory
+So as Mark Twain said, I was ready to light out into the

 This was another Lightfoot song, called the Gypsey